angiezazueta/Hangman/README.md

 /*lists and explanations of the technologies used (Technologies)*/

 Surprise, surprise!
 If you couldn't tell from the title, this game is Hangman.
-It's a word game.
-Play.
+It's a guessing game.
+The concept is to guess all the letters in a word correctly before your hangman gets hanged.

 Technologies
 HTML